LLNL/Abmarl/docs/src/gridworld.rst

 `(state, action, reward, next state)`-tuples used in Reinforcement Learning.
 In a given step, agents send actions to the simulation.
 The :ref:`Actors <gridworld_actor>` receive these actions and are responsible to determine if they are legitimate and how they impact the simulation state.
-For example, and agent may attempt three attacks in one step: one attack on an empty cell, one attack on an enemy agent, and one attack on a friendly agent.
-If the Actor does not allow friendly fire, then only the attack on an enemy would result in a propsed change in state.
+For example, an agent may attempt three attacks in one step: one attack on an empty cell, one attack on an enemy agent, and one attack on a friendly agent.
+If the Actor does not allow "friendly fire", then only the attack on an enemy would result in a propsed change in state.
 The Actor sends the propsed state change to the :ref:`State Component <gridworld_state>` responsible for that part of the state.
 The State Components apply the changes and ensure that